The simplest way to make a narcissist jealous and envious is to post happy, radiant pictures of you and have your friends “like/love/wow” those.

-There’s research* (Taylor, 2020) that shows narcissists often post more selfies on social media to attract the attention and validation they crave.
-We will discuss this later.
+Now, narcissists always seek attention and admiration.
+Research shows narcissists often post more selfies on social media to attract the attention and validation they crave (Taylor, 2020).

 How To Make A Narcissist Jealous & Envious?

-Here are 10 effective ways to make a narcissist jealous and envious:
+Here are 10 effective ways to make a narcissist jealous:

 1. Act Self-Sufficient & Independent

-One key way to make a narcissist jealous and envious is by being self-sufficient, independent.
+One key way to make a narcissist jealous is by being self-sufficient and independent.

-When you excel on your own and outshine their success and achievement, it threatens their sense of superiority and sparks their envy.
+When you excel on your own and outshine their success and achievement, it naturally threatens their sense of superiority and sparks their envy — especially in vulnerable narcissists.

-They found that vulnerable narcissists had a greater tendency to feel envy and schadenfreude than those with grandiose narcissism.
+So, overall, those with vulnerable narcissism tend to feel more envy and schadenfreude than those with grandiose narcissism.

 Narcissistic Type | Envy | Schadenfreude |